Hogan to end enhanced federal unemployment benefits in Maryland on July 3

 The state alerted the federal government of its decision earlier Tuesday, as required by law.
 After July 3, Marylanders will not be able to apply for programs including mixed earners unemployment compensation, pandemic emergency unemployment compensation and pandemic unemployment, which was for gig workers and others who would not usually qualify for aid.

-The state’s Department of Labor will again require applicants for unemployment to search for a new job.
-Applicants must engage each week in three re-employment activities — like attending a job fair or completing a workshop at the American Job Center — to be eligible to receive benefits.
+The Maryland Department of Labor will again require applicants for unemployment to search for a new job.
+Applicants must engage each week in three re-employment activities — such as attending a job fair or completing a workshop at the American Job Center — to be eligible to receive benefits.

 Ovetta Wiggins contributed to this report.